James Baldwin Library

 When the expanded complex opened in 2013, the stately 1,000-square-foot original reading room was freed from computer work tables and other equipment and resumed its traditional function as a reading room and the designated space for artists’ after-dinner presentations.
 By contrast, the new space offers a computer friendly alternative to the secluded studios.

 Technological advances allow Fellows to interact with and draw inspiration from a digital archive of visual arts, audio recordings, and musical scores.
-In addition to a variety of comfortable spaces for reading and working, the space includes two small study rooms and a viewing room designed for watching movies without disturbing others.
+In addition to a variety of comfortable spaces for reading and working, the space includes a small study room and a viewing room designed for watching movies without disturbing others.
 With more than 700 feet of new shelf space and a dedicated electronic catalog, the library offers easy access to all MacDowell Fellows’ work in every discipline and in various media including written works, film/video, sound recordings, and music scores.